Pokémon Go: Trainer Battles

-In December 2018, Niantic added player vs player Trainer Battles.
-In January 2020, Niantic rolled out an online battle format Go Battle League which allows players to fight other players worldwide.
-Unlike the Trainer Battles format introduced in 2018, Go Battle League does not require physical proximity, scanning QR code on each other's phone, knowing each other's friend code, or any other real-world interactions between players.
-Instead, participating players are automatically paired by the game server via some variant of the Elo rating system.
+In December 2018, Niantic added player vs player (PvP) Trainer Battles.
+In January 2020, Niantic launched an online battle format, GO Battle League, which allows players to compete against other players worldwide.
+Unlike the Trainer Battles format introduced in 2018, GO Battle League physical proximity is not a requirement, including scanning a QR code on another's phone, being aware of their friend code, or any other real-world interactions between players.
+Instead, participating players are automatically paired by the game server by a variant of the Elo rating system.